 In summary, kamut has its own unique characteristics that make it stand out among other grains.
 It boasts a delightful buttery flavor, a versatile texture, and a rich nutritional profile that includes higher levels of proteins and minerals compared to many other grains.
 So next time when you’re experimenting with ancient grains, don’t forget to give kamut a try!

-A popular way to buy Kamut is online, with many reputable websites and marketplaces offering this ancient grain.
+The best way to buy Kamut is online, with many reputable websites and marketplaces offering this ancient grain.
 I prefer buying it in bulk to save some money and ensure I have enough for multiple recipes.
-Some of my favorite websites that offer Kamut include Amazon, Whole Foods, and iHerb.

-For those who enjoy shopping in person, I recommend checking out local health food stores and natural grocery markets.
-I was pleasantly surprised to find that my nearby health food store stocks organic Kamut flour and whole berries, allowing me to support local businesses while getting my hands on this unique grain.
+For those who enjoy shopping in person, I recommend checking out local health food stores and natural grocery markets, but I have not been able to source any locally at my H-E-B, Walmart, and Aldi.

 What are the health benefits of Kamut?